wnfs-wg/spec/spec/private-wnfs.md

 ## 4.2 Private Versioning

-`toVersioned : (Namefilter, RevisionKey) -> Namefilter`
+`toVersioned : (Namefilter, TemporalKey) -> Namefilter`

 Every private file or directory implicitly links to the name (namefilter) of its next version.
-These implicit links can only be resolved when you have the revision key that allows you to decrypt the `PrivateNodeHeader`.
+These implicit links can only be resolved when you have the temporal key that allows you to decrypt the `PrivateNodeHeader`.
 Given a `PrivateNodeHeader` it is possible to construct namefilters for newer versions of this private file or directory by stepping the ratchet forward as far as you want to look ahead.
 Then, the new namefilter is:

 $$saturate(add(deriveKey(inc^n(ratchet)), bareName))$$